snubwoody/wakunguma.com/src/articles/rust-performance.md

 > change of requirements, or to attract new contributors, build time is a factor in that.

 What exactly makes rust's compilation slow?
 Well rust has a very powerful build system, comprising compile time macros and build scripts.
+When I say compile times I mean clean builds because that's where a lot of the pain is felt.
+Incremental compile times aren't bad at all.
+But clean builds come up a lot of the time:

+- Docker builds
+- CI/CD
+- Releasing crates or apps using rust

 A decent chunk of the compile time is spent on [monomorphisation](https://en.wikipedia.org/wiki/Monomorphization), the rust compiler has to insert 'copies' of code for each generic type used.